Genesis Process Validation

 - Maintenance status of all manufacturing equipment is verified

-- Client approval of an internal, product-specific SOP
+- Client approves an internal, product-specific SOP

-- Production operators trained
+- Production operators are trained

 - 3 performance qualification validation batches are run, with a minimum batch size of 25-500 pieces, depending upon product characteristics and client need for design V&V parts.